freenas/freenas-docs/userguide/plugins.rst

 are also deleted.** Make sure to back up any important data from the plugin **before** deleting it.

 The plugin jail must be *down* before it can be uninstalled.
+Click
-Expand the plugin entry and click :guilabel:`STOP` to shut down the plugin.
+|ui-chevron-right| to expand the plugin.
+Click :guilabel:`STOP` to
+shut down the plugin.
+The plugin shut down process can take some time.

-:numref:`Figure %s <deleting_installed_plugin_fig>` shows an example of deleting the *plex* plugin by expanding the plugin entry and clicking :guilabel:`UNINSTALL`.
+:numref:`Figure %s <deleting_installed_plugin_fig>` shows an example of deleting a *plexmediaserver* plugin by expanding the *plextest* jail entry and clicking :guilabel:`UNINSTALL`.
 A two-step dialog opens to confirm the delete action. **This is the only warning.** Confirm the action, enter the plugin name, and click :guilabel:`DELETE` to remove the plugin and the associated jail, dataset, and snapshots.

 .. _deleting_installed_plugin_fig: